-The Semester Grade Point Average is the ratio of quality points earned to credit hours attempted that semester in courses numbered 1000 or above.
+The Semester Grade Point Average is the ratio of quality points earned to credit hours completed that semester in courses numbered 1000 or above.
+The grade point average will be calculated for each student at the end of each term and will be printed on the transcript.
 Grades earned in courses taken at other institutions, including transient and transfer courses, are not included in the Semester Grade Point Average.

-The Total Institution Grade Point Average is the ratio of quality points earned to credit hours attempted in courses numbered 1000 or above for which a final grade has been earned.
-Normally, a course is counted only once for credit hours.
+The Institution Grade Point Average is the ratio of quality points earned to credit hours attempted in courses numbered 1000 or above for courses completed at GSW.
+Normally, a repeated course is counted only once for credit hours.
 For this type of course, the latest grade earned replaces all previous grades and determines the quality points assigned.
-Grades earned in courses taken at other institutions, including transient and transfer courses, are not included in the Total Institution Grade Point Average.
+Grades earned in courses taken at other institutions, including transient and transfer courses, are not included in the Institution Grade Point Average.